Saturday, May 24, 2014

 Turned on the laptop and checked the FRC’s Wi-Fi Internet.
 While not perfect—satellite Internet never is—it worked, which is more than it did at the 2013 Scrimmage.
 Being able to check the weather is a help, and being able to look at the Cloudy Nights BBS and Facebook can be a Godsend on nights when the weather turns punk.

 I moseyed back out to the field to finish a few other setup tasks, and when that was done, it was lunchtime.
 How was the food?
 Not so hotsky.
-Terrible, as a matter of fact, if (marginally) edible.
+Terrible, just terrible, as a matter of fact, if (marginally) edible.
 There was a kids’ group spending the day at the FRC, and I reckon the staff decided to do kid-centric meals.
 The burgers at lunch were passable, but the french-fries, which had the consistency of stale Cheetos, had obviously stayed under the heat lamp way too long.
 The chicken strips we had for supper on the first day were similarly execrable.
 Saving grace?
 The salad bar, which was great as always.
 While the food was edible, the chicken nuggets, especially, weren't within a country mile of the Center’s usual Thursday supper fare, pot roast and mashed potatoes slathered in gravy.

 My lack of sleep Wednesday night was taking a toll after lunch, so I lay down in the room, perusing the latest issue of Sky & Telescope (June 2014; Unk has an article in that issue).
 After a while, I was able to drift off for a nap that lasted almost until supper and the coming of those shoe-leather chicken planks.